The Music Hall (Sydney theatre): Productions

 The Music Hall presented light-hearted melodramatic productions which recalled the days of Victorian music hall and vaudeville.
 Audience participation was a major feature, and the original poster for its debut production encouraged patrons to: "Hiss the villain, Weep with the Heroine and All join in the choruses."

 The Music Hall's first production was a revival of one of the many stage adaptations of the famous 19th century sensation novel East Lynne by Ellen Wood.
 Subsequent productions included The Face at the Window, Lady Audley's Secret (another revived Victorian melodrama) and How the West was Lost, which was written by Barry Creyton.
 Creyton's production gathered the talents of actors such as Sheila Kennelly, Barry Lovett, Alan Dearth, and Des Rolfe, many of whom went on to appear in subsequent productions written and directed by John Faassen.
 Peter Pinne's The Magic of George Miller's Music Hall covers the history of this theatre in some depth.

 In 1964, expatriate British actress-singer Carol Raye was working for TV station ATN-7 in Sydney, developing a pilot show for a new TV topical satire series which became The Mavis Bramston Show, the series that elevated Raye, Creyton and Gordon Chater to national stardom in Australia.
 Raye was taken to see the Music Hall's current show, The Evil That Men Do which co-starred Creyton and Noeline Brown and she was so impressed with Creyton's performance that she offered him a role in the TV pilot.
 Soon after, Brown met the show's co-producer, Michael Plant, at a party, and she was offered the role of the eponymous Mavis, which she performed for the first six shows of the series.
 Creyton's hiring for the Bramston show and its immediate success necessitated his replacement in How the West was Lost.

 During 1963, Sydney actress Marcia Hathaway played the role of the second Mrs Carlisle in a revival of East Lynne.
 On Australia Day (26 January) that year, Ms Hathaway was fatally mauled by a shark while wading in shallow water at Sugarloaf Bay in Sydney's Middle Harbour.

 Closure

 The Music Hall closed in 1980 due to fire safety issues and the building was demolished.
-The site is now occupied by a low-rise shop and office complex.
+The site is now occupied by a low-rise shop and office complex named East Lynne, after the first and final production at The Music Hall.